ayush2628/journalApplication/README.md

 ## Journal Application

-This is my first project that I am pushing to my personal GitHub.
+This is my first Spring boot project that I am pushing to my personal GitHub.
 It's currently in the early stages of development.

 ### Upcoming Enhancements